Meet the Department of Physics

 Surrey is proud to be partnered with NPL (the National Physical Laboratory) – the UK’s National Metrology Institute – which brings great benefits for students.
 Our undergraduates were among the first people in the world to hear about the worldwide decision to redefine the International System of Units (SI)!
 Our students also have the opportunity to gain invaluable experience working on placements at NPL as part of their degree programme.

-What highlights can I expect during my course?
+The highlights you can expect during the course

 There’s a reason why Surrey has won the National University Employability Award for best university placement service for the past three years.
 Our renowned Professional Training placement scheme enables BSc students to go on a year’s paid placement with a relevant organisation, and apply what they’ve learned in the real world.
 Recently, our students have gone to Lockheed Martin, Lloyds Banking Group, UK National Ion Beam Centre, Toptica, Cullum Centre for Fusion Energy, DSTL and Royal Surrey County Hospital, among many others.
 Read about Elliot Cheetham’s placement experience at Oak Ridge National Lab, USA.